-Examples include where a retailer Insured has had to pursue a supplier over sub-standard goods which they had bought to sell on; and where the Insured has a lawyer defend them when they have refused to pay a hire company for a faulty piece of plant or equipment leased to them.
+Examples include where a Contract Cleaner Insured has had to pursue a cleaning products supplier over sub-standard goods which they had bought to sell on; and where the Insured has a lawyer defend them when they have refused to pay a hire company for a faulty piece of plant or equipment leased to them.

 Head of Cover 2: Tax Audit

 Tax Audit is a well-established standalone product in Australia and has been included with legal expenses policies for a number of years.
 This cover will pay for an Insured’s accountant to respond to an audit by the Australian Taxation Office.
 If the audit escalates into a dispute, the policy can extend to also cover a specialist lawyer to represent the Insured in any proceedings which may arise.

 Not only does this Head of Cover include expenses associated with the Tax Audit but it also covers a claim from the ATO where additional GST is due or where additional income tax or fringe benefits tax is due.

 This section will indemnify the Insured for costs incurred in seeking to protect the Insured’s rights under a statutory licence which is under threat of suspension, revocation or amendment and could have a material impact on the client’s ability to conduct their business.

 The policy will provide expert legal assistance to challenge any attempt to suspend, revoke or alter the terms of the licence to the Insured’s detriment.